scikit-learn-contrib/MAPIE/doc/theoretical_description_multilabel_classification.rst

 --------------------------

-This last UCB is the one recommended by the authors of [1] to use when using a bounded loss as this is the one which gives the smallest prediction sets size while having the same guarantees.
+This last UCB is the one recommended by the authors of [1] to use when using a bounded loss as this is the one which gives the smallest prediction sets size while having the same risk guarantees.
 This UCB is defined as follows:

 Let :math:`L_i (\lambda) = L(Y_i, T_{\lambda}(X_i)` and